Ryazan: Golden Horde

 In 1380, during the Battle of Kulikovo, the Grand Prince of Ryazan Oleg and his men came under a coalition of Mamai, a strongman of the Tatar Golden Horde, and the Grand Duke of Lithuania, against the armies under the command of the Grand Prince of Vladimir, Dmitry Donskoy.

 Late in the 13th century, the Princes of Ryazan moved their capital to Pereyaslavl' (Переяславль), which is known as Ryazan from the 16th century (officially renamed in 1778).

 The principality was finally dissolved and incorporated into the Grand Duchy of Moscow in 1521.
-The principality's last duke, Ivan V of Ryazan, was imprisoned for a short time for being suspected in a treasonous attempt to seal a treaty with Crimean Khanate in order to outweigh Moscow's influence.
+The principality's last duke, Ivan V of Ryazan, was imprisoned for a short time for being suspected of a treasonous attempt to seal a treaty with Crimean Khanate in order to outweigh Moscow's influence.
 The duke fled to the Grand Duchy of Lithuania where he died no later than 1534.

 Being the southernmost border of Rus' lands at the time, Ryazan continued to suffer from invasions of Crimean Tatars and their allies.